Haivision/srt/docs/statistics.md

 Statistics are calculated independently on each side (receiver and sender) and are not exchanged between peers unless explicitly stated.

-TODO: unless explicitly stated ???
+TODO: unless explicitly stated ??? -> check this on msRTT, mbpsBandwidth

+TODO: ticket -> srt_socket_stats or srt_stats, make ticket

 The following API functions can be used to retrieve statistics on an SRT socket: